tramyardg/UnitTestViaJava/src/test/java/mockito/README.md

   listIntA.add(1);
   listIntB.add(1);

-  //create inOrder object passing any mocks that need to be verified in order InOrder orderOfIntAdd = inOrder(listIntA, listIntB);
+  // create inOrder object passing any mocks that need to be verified in order InOrder orderOfIntAdd = inOrder(listIntA, listIntB);
   // this one below also works, as long as `listIntA.add(1)` is done first
   // InOrder orderOfIntAdd = inOrder(listIntB, listIntA);